awsdocs/amazon-dynamodb-developer-guide/doc_source/SQLtoNoSQL.DeleteData.md

 ```

 **Note**
-In addition to `DeleteItem`, Amazon DynamoDB supports a `BatchWriteItem` action for deleting multiple items at the same time\.
+In addition to `DeleteItem`, DynamoDB supports a `BatchWriteItem` action for deleting multiple items at the same time\.

 `DeleteItem` supports *conditional writes*, where the operation succeeds only if a specific `ConditionExpression` evaluates to true\.
-For example, the following `DeleteItem` action deletes the item only if it has a *RecordLabel* attribute:
+For example, the following `DeleteItem` action deletes the item only if it has a *RecordLabel* attribute.

 ```
 {